 The Indian Territory Genealogical and Historical

 Society is housed in the T.L.
-Ballenger Room of the John Vaughan
+Ballenger Room of the Northeastern State University, John Vaughan

-open the room during the time when Northeastern State University regular
+Library.
+Society volunteer Cindy Hanrahan opens the room when Northeastern State University's regular

 Online access to Dawes Roll cards: Access Genealogy

-One of the Society's volunteers will search by snail mail for the Cherokee Dawes roll [Cherokee section of the Final Roll of the Five Civilized Tribes, 1899-1906].
+A Society volunteer will search by snail mail for the Cherokee Dawes roll (Cherokee section of the Final Roll of the Five Civilized Tribes, 1899-1906).
 The Society's information letter is as follows: